Reviewed by Debbie Talbot

 When I think back to my childhood, the toys I remember most are my educational ones such as my chemistry set, microscope and circuit building set.
 I would spend hours using them.
 Just because it is the summer holidays and the kids are off school doesn’t mean their education needs a break, it just needs to be subtly done with educational toys.
 With computers, mobile internet and everything being online, coding is the next big things and it is already being taught in schools, I was therefore very excited to be offered John Adams Power Tracks to review.

 My twins are 7 years old and one in particular loves science toys, jigsaws and anything logical and structured.
 The Power Tracks STEM coding kit is therefore the perfect combination of learning through play for him.
-With his twin brother loving any kind of vehicle, particularly battery-operated ones, both are delighted with this set.
+With his twin brother loving any kind of vehicle, particularly battery-operated ones, I know both of my twins would be delighted with this set.

 The product arrived quickly in perfect condition.
 It was well packed but the packaging materials were not overdone.
 I think the adults were actually more excited about this kit than the children.
+In fact the adults did play with this toy before the children.
 I read the instructions which I found to be easy to follow.
 This was a relief as I do struggle at times with instruction booklets.

 The box contained: